-Season steak with salt and pepper and grill about 3-4 minutes each side for medium rare.
+Season steak with salt and freshly ground black pepper and grill over direct heat for about 3 - 4 minutes each side for medium rare.

 While steak rests, spread mascarpone cheese onto one side of each slice of bread.
 Layer roasted red peppers on the bottom slice of bread, top with sliced steak, then radicchio and the top slice of bread.